seapagan/shopping-list/README.md

 library like `React` or similar.
 Also, I always forget to take my shopping list with me, but never forget my phone!!

+This app uses [Webpack](https://webpack.js.org/) to provide a hot-reload development server and an optimised Production bundle.
+This is configured and controlled using my [SPBuild](https://github.com/seapagan/sp-build) system which can handle JS/TS, CSS/SCSS and much more automatically.

 For development purposes, you can pre-seed the list with 5 items by adding an item 'test' to the list.